 Even though sciatica is a back condition, it can often be mistaken for a hip condition.
 Feeling sciatic nerve pain in your hip is common, as well as radiating down your leg.

 Determining the source of your pain will help you treat it the right way and get the best results for recovery.
-It’s important to seek care if you’re having hip pain or back pain related to sciatica.
+It’s important to seek care if you have hip or back pain from sciatica.

 If you’re experiencing pain, numbness, tingling or an electric shock sensation associated with your pain, it usually means it’s a back condition.